For Nordic bosses, joys of home trump top dollar pay

 “This can result in huge wage increases when moving from Sweden to Britain and make it difficult to come back.
 This is a distortion and makes mobility harder to accomplish.”

-Still, trends from elsewhere have crept into Sweden, ruled by a center-right government since 2006.
+Still, trends from elsewhere have crept into Sweden, ruled by a centre-right government since 2006.

 Annika Elias, head of the Swedish managers’ union Ledarnas and president of the pan-European managers federation, CEC, said the traditional view that wage differences were a social evil was losing ground.